shresthakamal/shresthakamal.github.io/_pages/about.md

 <p style="text-align:justify;">
 In my academic pursuits, I am currently engaged in two primary research projects.
-The first of these projects involves the development of <b>a heuristic-based recommendation engine</b> that is designed to serve as a job recommendation platform, <a href="http://swarajability.org/">Swarability</a>, catering specifically to differently abled individuals.
+The first of these projects involves the development of <b>a heuristic-based and transformer based learning recommendation engine</b> that is designed to serve as a job recommendation platform, <a href="http://swarajability.org/">Swarability</a>, catering specifically to differently abled individuals.
 The primary aim of this platform is to provide a range of odd jobs that are tailored to the individual's physical abilities, with the end goal of enhancing their employment opportunities and overall quality of life.
 </p>
 <p style="text-align:justify;">
 My second research project is focused on <b>conditional language generation for open-domain dialogue systems</b>, with the ultimate goal of enhancing machine-human communication by imbuing these systems with human-like communication abilities.
 For the same, My approach involves integrating external knowledge sources to instill common sense knowledge and reasoning capabilities in the dialogue systems.